Shape the future of AI

 Read our Open Letter

 AI mimics vital aspects of human intelligence, drastically transforming how we interact with our environment.
-Children’s and adolescents’ brains are still developing, and AI-products’ impact on cognitive and socio-emotional growth, as well as behaviors, could be profound.
-Anticipating the long-term effects is key not only to protecting their development but also to unlocking AI’s potential to support them in meaningful ways.
-And by doing so, we can also ensure that AI contributes positively to their future—and to the future of our society.
-We cannot afford to remain passive, as doing so jeopardizes children’s futures.
+Children’s and adolescents’ brains are still developing, and AI-based products’ impact on cognitive and socio-emotional growth, as well as behaviors, could be profound.

 From birth to around 25 years of age, the brain experiences sensitive periods when learning is at its peak for specific skills.
-This innate capacity for rapid adaptation makes young minds exceptionally adept at absorbing new information but also leaves them particularly vulnerable in inadequately stimulating environments, where critical opportunities for optimal learning and development can be missed.
-AI holds significant potential in this context—it can either enhance development, notably through educational tools, or hinder it by reshaping the experiences that influence how children engage with the world and those around them.
+This innate capacity for rapid adaptation makes young minds exceptionally adept at absorbing new information but also leaves them vulnerable in inadequately stimulating environments, where critical opportunities for optimal learning and development can be missed.
+AI has the power to enhance education, critical thinking, and creativity — while at the same time it can also disrupt natural learning, exploit vulnerabilities, and alter how young people engage with the world and each other.

 Key Elements: